ambitioninc/django-entity-subscription/README.rst

 as dynamic records that change as the various sources and mediums for notification change.
-It is important to consider, however, that excessively dynamic sources and mediums will make it difficult for indifidual entities to control their subscriptions.
+It is important to consider, however, that excessively dynamic sources and mediums will make it difficult for individual entities to control their subscriptions.

 Subscriptions and Unsubscribing